SkippyZA/dotfiles/README.md

 ## dotfiles

 These are my dotfiles.
-The repository is a dumbed down version of Zack Holman's repository (found [here](https://github.com/holman/dotfiles).
+The repository is a copy of Jaco Nel's repository (found [here](https://github.com/jaconel/dotfiles).

-I have adapted it to fit my needs and added a few changes to make it play nice with my linux installation.

 Maybe should have forked his repo...oh well, to late now. :)